You’ve probably been told that the only way to lower your A1c is to take medication, or more of it!

-There’s no denying that anti-glycemic medications—medications that lower blood sugar levels—can be helpful sometimes.
+There’s no denying—medications that lower blood sugar levels—can be helpful sometimes.
 However, relying solely on medications to lower your A1c has its limitations, and understanding these is an important step in taking control of your health.

 A medication can only lower A1c so much.
 Take Metformin as an example.
-This is one of the most prescribed glucose-lowering medications available.
-The maximum reduction a person will see from taking Metformin at the highest dosage is 1.5%.
+This is the most commonly prescribed glucose-lowering medications available.
+The maximum reduction a person will see from taking Metformin at the highest dosage is 1.5% (around 16.4 mmol/mol if you’re in the UK).

-The same is true for other medications, the maximum reduction effect is 1.5% for sulfonylureas; whereas others such as sodium glucose transport inhibitor-2s (SGLT2) or DPP-4 inhibitors, the maximum reduction effect is only 0.7%.
+The same is true for other medications, the maximum reduction effect is 1.5% for sulfonylureas; whereas others such as sodium glucose transport inhibitor-2s (SGLT2) or DPP-4 inhibitors, the maximum reduction effect is only 0.7% (around 7.6 mmol/mol if you’re in the UK).

 This limited effect is one reason why people with type 2 diabetes are often prescribed multiple medications.
-While necessary for some, this can sometimes lead to what’s called clinical inertia, where healthcare providers may not review medications regularly or explore alternatives to help reduce dependency on them.
+This often leads to what’s called clinical inertia, where healthcare providers may not review medications regularly or explore alternatives to help reduce dependency on them.

 How To Lower A1c Without Medication